mqo00/mqo00.github.io/en/about.md

   <div class="grid grid--p-3">
   <div class="cell cell--12 cell--md-auto">
     <div>
-      <p markdown="1"> Hi, I’m <b>Christina Ma</b>, a first-year PhD student at Carnegie Mellon University Human-Computer Interaction Institute, co-advised by Dr. [Ken Koedinger] & Dr. [Sherry (Tongshuang) Wu].
+      <p markdown="1"> Hi, I’m <b>Christina Ma</b>, a second-year PhD student at Carnegie Mellon University Human-Computer Interaction Institute, co-advised by Dr. [Ken Koedinger] & Dr. [Sherry (Tongshuang) Wu].
 I got my undergraduate dual degrees of Cognitive Science and Computer Science and a minor in Design for Learning at CMU in 2022.
-      Currently, my research interests lay in the intersection of LLM and CS education.
-I have explored different ways of interaction to minimize risks and maximize the effectiveness of LLM in student-facing or instructor-facing applications, including a [GPT-based teachable agent](https://arxiv.org/abs/2310.05292) to help students learn debugging and an [in-house LLM TA assistant](https://arxiv.org/abs/2311.02775) in answering student questions.
-For details of my recent research projects, check out my [publications](https://scholar.google.com/citations?user=3EAMFQIAAAAJ&hl=en).
       </p>
+      <p> Currently, my research interests lay in the intersection of LLM and CS education.
+I have explored different ways of interaction to minimize risks and maximize the effectiveness of LLM in student-facing or instructor-facing applications, including a GPT-based teachable agent ([HypoCompass]) to help students learn debugging and an in-house LLM TA assistant ([ChaTA]) in answering student questions.
+For details of my recent research projects, check out my [publications].
-      <p> Feel free to explore this website to learn more about me, and here's my <a href="/assets/Christina_Ma_CV.pdf">CV</a>.
+      Feel free to explore this website to learn more about me, and here's my <a href="/assets/Christina_Ma_CV.pdf">CV</a>.
       </p>
     </div>
   </div>